REPORTABLE SEGMENT INFORMATION

 Below is a description of VF's reportable segments and the brands included within each:

 Other - included in the tables below for purposes of reconciliation of revenues and profit, but it is not considered a reportable segment.
-Other includes results related to the sale of non-VF products and transition services primarily related to the sale of the Nautica® brand business.
+Other includes results primarily related to the sale of non-VF products and sourcing activities related to transition services.

 The Company continuously assesses the composition of its portfolio to ensure it is aligned with its strategic objectives and positioned to maximize growth and return to shareholders.
 In doing so, it evaluates whether changes may need to be made to our internal reporting structure to better support and assess the operations of our business going forward.
 If changes are made, we will assess the resulting effect on our reportable segments, operating segments and reporting units, if any.